Bizarro181/gtg-dashboard/README.md

 // Fix: unreadying a team should not wipe their score from the board
 // Feature: An errored game is now no longer active
 // Feature: A game can now be toggled between active and inactive
+// -- 9/27/19
+// Fix: get routes in line with the games' routes
+// Fix-ish: test out new routes on fake-game
+// Feature: A game that is stopped, or errored will now release the team and mark the game as "completed"

 3:50 - 6:00